ankit-Keshari-Nitor/ddf-editor-poc/README.md

 # DDF Editor POC

-This ois a POC in which i have used a prebuilt Drag And Drop editor - DDF Editor Pro.
+This is a POC in which i have used a prebuilt Drag And Drop editor - DDF Editor Pro.

 ## To run this project, use npm install --save